rdegges/django-sslify/README.md

 request (over HTTP), they will be redirected to HTTPs before any actual processing happens.

 #### Disabling SSLify

-You may wish to disable SSLify in certain environments (ie. local, test suite).
-This can be accomplished by setting `SSLIFY_DISABLE = True`
+You may wish to disable SSLify in certain environments (locally, or in a test suite, for instance).
+This can be accomplished by setting `SSLIFY_DISABLE = True` in your settings file for the appropriate environment.

 ## Notes